dariowouters/ts-fmod-plugin/README.md

 ### Some extra info

+You will generally need to mute/lower the truck engine, exhaust and turbo sound channels in the in-game settings to prevent double sounds.
+If the sound mod you're using includes interior sounds you will also have tho mute/lower them in-game.

 If you have the developer console enabled in-game you can switch sound mods without restarting by changing the filename in `selected.bank.txt` and then in the game console enter `sdk reload`.
 This will reload all telemetry plugins and cause this plugin to load the newly selected sound mod.

 When the game updates you might need to update the `master.bank` file, it is located in the base.scs file for the specific game, in that file it is located in `/sound/master/`